 10 Items to Pack Before the 1st Showing

 Whatever your plans may be, here is a list of things to pack before the first showing.
-And, the best part of this list; it’s just a reminder to re-evaluate the missing game pieces or the college textbooks from three decades past.
-Have any of us re-read American History?
+And, the best part of this list; it’s just a reminder to re-evaluate and ask the questions: Do we games with missing game pieces or

 There are many reasons to pack everyday items before listing your home.
 I remind my sellers that buyers want to visualize themselves in the seller’s home.
 Potential buyers do not want to see 12 years of accumulated games, books and personal hygiene products in their future home.

 One of the biggest mistakes sellers and listing agents make is in the excitement of getting the house on the market, the home likely needs two more rounds of the “pack & stack” method.